army-pt-test/ACFT-frontend/README.md

 # Description
-This application is made for Army PT Testing.
+This application is made for Army Combat Fitness Test